 I blog about advertising copywriting, marketing, branding, and travel.
 But today, I’m blogging about my daughter Sara’s performance yesterday at the Marin County Mock Trial finals held at the County Courthouse in San Rafael, CA. She (shown above, second on the left) and several of her Terra Linda High School teammates were also given awards for their outstanding performances.

-The finals were covered in the article below by the Marin Independent Journal reporter Jennifer Upshaw Swartz and photographer Jeff Vendsel: Tamalpais High School advances to state mock trial competition.
+The finals were covered in an article below by the Marin Independent Journal reporter Jennifer Upshaw Swartz and photographer Jeff Vendsel.

 Tamalpais High School, which for years has dominated Marin County’s mock trial competition, did not disappoint Saturday, beating finalist Terra Linda High School to advance to the state finals.